|Materials||Optical grade germanium single crystals||Diameter Range||~300mm|

-Germanium lenses (Ge lenses) is commonly used in IR imaging systems typically operating in the 2 µm to 16 µm spectral range, covers the LWIR (8-12μm) and MWIR (3-5μm) thermal imaging applications.
-Germanium has the highest refractive index of commonly available IR-transmitters and has low optical dispersion.
-This makes it desirable in aspects of lens design where its refractive index allows otherwise impossible specifications to be built.
-Germanium can be Diamond or DLC coated which produce an extremely tough front optic, and it is often used as the front optics in lens group.
-Germanium is more rugged than other IR materials, but caution should be taken for high temperature applications where the material will become opaque in the IR realm as the temperature rises.
-Beside the general spherical surface lenses, Hangzhou Shalom EO also provide the aspherical surface lenses made by SPDT (Single Point Diamond Turning) technique.
+Germanium lenses (Ge lenses) are commonly used in IR imaging systems operating in the 2 µm to 16 µm spectral range, covering the LWIR (8-12μm) and MWIR (3-5μm) thermal imaging applications.
+Germanium (Ge) is a relatively hard, high-density, IR transmitting material that blocks UV and VIS wavelengths but transmits IR spectrum greater than 2µm.
+Ge has the highest refractive index of commonly available IR transmitters and exhibits slight chromatic aberration due to low optical dispersion, this makes it desirable in aspects of lens design where its refractive index allows otherwise impossible specifications to be realized.
+Germanium can be Diamond or DLC coated to be utilized as the front optics in the lens group with surpassing toughness and reliability.
+Germanium is more rugged than other IR materials, but caution should be taken for high-temperature conditions where the material will become opaque in the IR realm as the temperature rises.
+Besides the generally spherical surface lenses, Hangzhou Shalom EO also provides the aspherical surface lenses made by SPDT (Single Point Diamond Turning) technique.

 1.Transmission curve1, transmission of Ge windows with no coating

 2. Transmission curve for Ge windows with coating AR/AR of 3mm thickness

 3.Transmission curve for Ge windows with coating AR/DLC of 3mm thickness